 - Many comparatively trivial crises can be handled by providing friendly support in basic care, without referring to professionals.

-- More severe crises will need referral to counselors or professional teams.
+- More severe crises will need a referral to counselors or professional teams.

 - Crisis therapy includes quick behavioral and/or cognitive counseling and therapy.
 Participation of family is very essential.

 - Therapy should be somewhat intense over a small period of time and cease before dependence on the counselor or therapist develops.